 If everything is separate, why does it seem like you never publish negative reviews?

 Several reasons.
 First: most of the MTB gear being sold today is high quality.
-Clearly we don’t review entry-level items which helps, but the fact is, it’s in all companies’ best interest to put out good products (shocking, we know).
+Clearly we don’t review entry-level items which helps, but the fact is, it’s in all companies’ best interest to put out good products people will buy and will tell their friends to buy (shocking, we know).
 Ask anyone how they like the mountain bike they’re riding and 90% of the time the response is “I’m really happy with it.”
 Go figure.

 Now, we do come across bad products every now and then and in those cases we communicate this with the manufacturer to get a better understanding of the issues.
 Sometimes it’s bad luck (something breaks) other times we’re not using the product as it was intended.
 In a few cases, the product just plain sucks.
 Rather than publishing a negative review, we simply return the product and let the manufacturer know we can’t review it for quality reasons.